|

 Herkimer County Historical Societies

-Herkimer County Historical Society now has a web site!
+Herkimer County Historical Society

 The Herkimer County Historical Society is located at 400 North Main Street, Herkimer, NY.
 Take Exit 30 off the Thurway.
 Turn right onto Mohawk Street.
 Stay on Mohawk Street - it dead ends into South Main Street.
 Turn left and go to the traffic light.
 It becomes North Main Street after you go through the intersection.
 You will go past Green Street, Mary Street and then the next Street is Court Street.
 Turn left on to Court Street.
 There are parking meters, 25 cents for an hour.
 If you can find a spot on the opposite side of the street, there are no meters.
 The Resource Center is located in the Eckler Buidling (Green Building); if you park on Court Street you will see the brick Society Building.
 There is a sidewalk next to it, follow that and it will bring you to a handicap ramp and steps.
 The Eckler Building is straight ahead.
 There's a sign and a plaque that says 1870.